| DEVELOPING A GLOBAL PERSPECTIVE

 As required, all courses offered as part of a FLEAP must meet RMU academic standards.
 With some flexibility, all programs will be equal to or surpass the same quality and excellence of a program offered at an RMU campus in addition to the course competencies and content outline.
 The proposed education abroad program will not be approved if courses are offered for recreational and/or travel purposes only.

 A proposal form is completed in collaboration with the Center for Global Engagement.

-The faculty member/Program Director, Department Chair, Dean and the Executive Director of CGE sign the proposal and submit it to the Provost for final approval and signature.
+The Lead Faculty, Department Head, School Dean and the CGE Director, and RMU Abroad Chair sign the proposal and submit it to the Vice president and Senior Vice-Provost for final approval and signature.
 The approved proposal will be returned to the Center for Global Engagement.
 The original copy will be retained at the CGE and additional copies will be sent to the initiating faculty member and the Purchasing/Fiscal Office.

 Note: Each school may have additional requirements before submitting an education abroad proposal.
 Faculty should meet with her/his Department Head and Dean to discuss the possibility and have their initial approval before moving forward.

-It usually takes between 18 months to a year to plan a quality program and allow sufficient time to list the Faculty Led Education Abroad Programs in catalogs, schedules and promote the programs.
-Hence, to allow prospective students to plan ahead, please refer to the schedule below for the timeline for proposal submissions to the Center for Global Engagement.
+It usually takes 12- 18 months to a year to plan a quality program.
+The university and CGE needs sufficient time to list the FLEAP Programs in catalogs, schedules and promote the programs and students need time to plan for the program.
+The table below lists approximate timelines.

 Reporting Requirements for Education Abroad:

 Thirty (30) days upon the return, the FLEAP Director/Faculty is required to complete at least a one-page travel report, with input from other participating faculty (on their respective outcomes).
 The report needs to include the general aspects of the trip and outline what students have learned/outcomes as the result of the FLEAP.
 The report will be used in the annual report of the Center for Global Engagement.